KVessey/SoftwareEngineeringLMS/UI Layout Draft.md

 # ADMININSTRATOR VIEW </br>
 ### Landing Page
 - [ ]	View Courses
-  - Shows a list of all courses the admin is teaching
+  - Shows a list of all courses available in the system
+- [ ]	View Students
+  - Shows a list of all students

+## View Courses Screen:
     - SCREEN:
     - [ ] Add Course – This will allow admin to add a course to teach to the roster
     - [ ] Drop Course – This will allow admin to remove a course and no longer offer
     - [ ] Look up Course by ID – This will allow user to search for class by Id
+## View Students Screen
 - [ ]	View Students
   - Shows a list of all students
     - SCREEN: